mothur/mothur.github.io/_wiki/analysis_of_the_aclb_gene_in_a_hot_spring.md

-Here we can see, like in the heatmap, there is quite a bit of overlap between samples in both nucleotide and amino acid sequences - 260CP and 263CP don\'t have any unique OTUs and 261CP has only 3 unique nucleotide OTUs and 2 unique amino acid OTUs.
+Here we can see, like in the heatmap, there is quite a bit of overlap between samples in both nucleotide and amino acid sequences - 260CP and 263CP don't have any unique OTUs and 261CP has only 3 unique nucleotide OTUs and 2 unique amino acid OTUs.

 Hypothesis-Testing Approaches